dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

 (that is, the finish time).

-This study shows how the optimization of flow-shop scheduling using D-Wave's hybrid nonlinear-program solver (NL solver) improves this process, with the goal of driving operational efficiencies.
-This study includes performance benchmarks of D-Wave's NL and :term:`CQM` solvers as well as COIN-OR, OR-Tools, and SciPy's HiGHS.
+This study shows how the optimization of flow-shop scheduling using D-Wave's hybrid nonlinear solver (also known as the |nlstride|) improves this process, with the goal of driving operational efficiencies.
+This study includes performance benchmarks of D-Wave's nonlinear and :term:`CQM` solvers as well as COIN-OR, OR-Tools, and SciPy's HiGHS.

 .. figure:: ../_images/vignette_fss_graphic.png
     :name: vignetteFssGraphic